terracenter/gentoo_install/README.md

 gcc -c -Q -march=native --help=target | awk '/^  -march=/ {print $2}'
 ```

-You should see one word, in my case was `skylake`.
+You should see one word, in my case was `tigerlake`.
 So basically this is the best CPU flag for my CPU type.

 Before setting it, it's worth double checking the value with what is defined in the Gentoo wiki, just in case :)